What is in this leaflet

 One cycle of treatment with DBL Bortezomib Powder for Injection may consist of a total of 4 doses given over 3 weeks.
 Doses are given on days 1, 4, 8 and 11 followed by a ten day break from the treatment.

 Note day 1 is the first dose you will receive your DBL Bortezomib Powder for Injection in a treatment cycle.
-Subsequent doses for the same treatment cycle will be counted from day 1, e.g. your 3rd dose with be the 8th day (day 8).
+Subsequent doses for the same treatment cycle will be counted from day 1, e.g. your 3rd dose will be the 8th day (day 8).

 When DBL Bortezomib Powder for Injection is given with thalidomide and dexamethasone, the treatment consists of a total of 3 cycles (9 weeks) for the induction stage.
+During the induction stage, DBL Bortezomib Powder for Injection is administered twice weekly (days 1, 4, 8 and 11).

 When DBL Bortezomib Powder for Injection is given with dexamethasone; the treatment consists of a total of 4 cycles (12 weeks).
 DBL Bortezomib Powder for Injection will be administered twice weekly (days 1, 4, 8 and 11).

 When DBL Bortezomib Powder for Injection is given with melphalan and prednisone, one cycle of treatment is 6 weeks and the treatment consists of a total of 9 cycles (54 weeks).
-In Cycles 1-4, DBL Bortezomib Powder for Injection is administered twice weekly (days 1, 4, 8, 11, 22, 25, 29 and 32).
-In Cycles 5-9, DBL Bortezomib Powder for Injection is administered once weekly (days 1, 8, 22 and 29).
+In Cycles 1-4, DBL Bortezomib Powder for Injection is administered twice weekly (days 1, 4, 8, 11, 22, 25, 29and 32).
+In Cycles 5-9, DBL Bortezomib Powder for Injection is administered once weekly (days (1, 8, 22 and 29).

 Mantle Cell Lymphoma